crd230/crd230.github.io/lab1.md

 ## **Downloading Census Data**
 \

-The Census is the most important source of community data in the United States.
+The primary source of data that we'll be using in this class is the United States Census.
 There are two ways to bring Census data into R.

 <div style="margin-bottom:25px;">
 </div>